ComputaCo/computatrum-nn/notebooks/task-guided-computer-interaction/task-guided-computer-interaction.md

 Exceptions:
 - no demonstration and ad-hoc teacher forcing.
-- no demonstation and PPO
+- no demonstration and PPO

 Also unsupervised exploration using {input reconstruction AND/OR input prediction} on {input,output,all} modalities with data collected from live interaction with no assistance.